OctopusDeployLabs/terraform-provider-octopusdeploy/docs/to_move_to_provider.md

 * `type` - Type of the variable
 * `value` - Value of the variable
 * `description` - Description of the variable
+* `key_fingerprint` - The fingerprint of the PGP key used to encrypt the secret
+* `encrypted_value` - The encrypted value of the secret. ~> NOTE: The encrypted secret may be decrypted using the command line, for example: `terraform output encrypted_value | base64 --decode | keybase pgp decrypt`

 ## Machine Policies